-- We regulate licensed and unlicensed activities.
+- The Commission regulates licensed and unlicensed activities.

 COMMISSION MEETING RECAPS

 September 2016 Commission meeting - Stakeholder suggested a Work Group be formed to look at the fees more closely before any decisions are made given the significant impacts to some stakeholders who would pay more.

 October 2016 Commission meeting – Feedback from stakeholders was shared, including written comments from stakeholders.
 Based on amount of feedback, Chair Sizemore announced:

 Workgroup would be created to discuss alternatives.
 At that time, five meetings were planned in various parts of the state: